Supplements to the Satyricon

 Petronius's Satyricon, the only extant realistic Classical Latin novel (probably written c.
 AD 60), survives in a very fragmentary form.
 Many readers have wondered how the story would begin and end.

 Between 1629 and the present several authors in various languages have attempted to round the story out.
 In certain cases, following a well-known conceit of historical fiction, these invented supplements have been claimed to derive from newly discovered manuscripts.

 José Antonio González de Salas, 1629

 José Antonio González de Salas (born 1588, died 1654) published an edition of the Satyricon in 1629; it was reissued in 1643 with a portrait.
 It included linking passages (in Latin) which de Salas claimed to have taken from an earlier Paris edition, but this does not exist.
 It is assumed that he invented them.
-The only English translation that includes these passages is by Firebaugh (1922).
+The only English translation that includes these passages is by W. C. Firebaugh in The Satyricon of Petronius Arbiter (1922).

 François Nodot, 1693

 In October, 1690, François Nodot, a French writer and mercenary soldier, announced a remarkable discovery to the French academies.
 A certain du Pin, a French officer, had been present at the sack of Belgrade in 1688 and came across a manuscript, a copy of which he had sent to Nodot.
 It proved to contain supplements to the known text of the Satyricon.

 Nodot's claims were initially accepted, and the supplements were thought to be genuine.
 They were published as such in 1693, but soon gave rise to suspicion.
 They were conclusively shown to be spurious by Pieter Burmann the Elder (whose Latin edition of Petronius appeared in 1709), yet they were sometimes printed in editions of the real fragments down to the early 20th century.

 The Nodot additions were translated into English by William Burnaby in 1694, into French by Héguin de Guerle, and into various other languages.
 Translations incorporating Nodot's supplements continued to appear in print until the early 20th century.
 They are currently included (in English) in at least three online versions of the Satyricon.